Incorporating Reading Into Our Planning Meetings

 At the start of each quarter, the four Barrel partners meet for an all-day planning meeting.
 The format of this meeting used to focus heavily on identifying various issues in the business and putting our heads together to see if we could resolve them.
 The goal of each planning meeting was to come away with a solid slate of key initiatives to accomplish over the next 90 days.

-Four years ago, as a supplement to the meeting, we began incorporating a reading assignment.
+Five years ago, as a supplement to the meeting, we began incorporating a reading assignment.
 I personally began to curate a book for each quarter and asked the partners to read and come prepared to discuss in detail.
 We allotted an hour and took turns sharing our takeaways.
 The activity initially felt like a nice addition and a way to introduce fresh new ideas and vocabulary to our discourse.

 Over time, as we kept at it, the books became more and more central to the experience of the planning meeting.
 The lessons and ideas we took away seemed to open up and sync our perspectives, allowing us to examine challenges and opportunities in the same ways.